Account-level reporting in Amplitude

 Add groups to charts

-All chart and report types in Amplitude support group-level reporting, with the exception of the Personas and Compass reports.
+All chart and report types in Amplitude support group-level reporting, except the Personas and Compass reports.
 To use a group you have instrumented in your chart, select the group you want to analyze your data by in the Users dropdown, located in the Segmentation Module.

 For example, if you wanted to track the number of daily active organizations and group them by region, you can set up an Event Segmentation chart like this: